Outlier-robust subsampling techniques for persistent homology: Proposed landmark selection methods

 We note that the closed $\delta$-star of a data point is always contractible by construction.
 We show an example of a data point, its $\delta$-link and its closed $\delta$-star in Fig.~\ref{DeltaStarLink}.

-From now on, we refer to computing the PH of the $\delta$-Link of a point in a data set as computing the local PH of a data point.
-Our notion of local PH of a data point is motivated by the Mayer-Vietoris sequence and we use the property given by Equation~\ref{eq:MVSeqStarLinkII} to define a new landmark selection method, in which we select points $ y$ in a data set $D$ which are `closest' to giving us the desired isomorphism between $PH_n(D\setminus y)$ and $PH_n(D)$ as landmarks.
+From now on, we refer to computing the PH of the $\delta$-Link of a point in a dataset as computing the local PH of a data point.
+Our notion of local PH of a data point is motivated by the Mayer-Vietoris sequence and we use the property given by Eq.~\ref{eq:MVSeqStarLinkII} to define a new landmark selection method, in which we select points $ y$ in a dataset $D$ which are `closest' to giving us the desired isomorphism between $PH_n(D\setminus y)$ and $PH_n(D)$ as landmarks.
+Note that a similar computation for local PH is performed in \cite{Wheeler2021}.